Modified Student Summer Scholars Application Process

 Total award: $3,625

-The proposals are reviewed and awards determined by a sub-committee of the Undergraduate Research Council (URC).
+The proposals are reviewed and awards determined by the Undergraduate Research Council (URC).

 The program is available to lower division or first year transfer undergraduate students at GVSU.
 "Lower division" is defined as a first year or second year student.
 Successful students will have demonstrated a record of academic success in their coursework and an interest for academic research and scholarship.
 It is expected that the student will be enrolled at GVSU as a full-time undergraduate for at least one full semester of study beyond the period of the award (i.e. the following Fall semester).
 Please contact OURS if you have questions about your eligibility.